BM345/NagwaSchemas/describing_workflows.md

 ### History XML

-Certain rules described in the workflow XML require us to know *which* statuses an entity has had in the past, or *which* transitions it has made in the past.
+Certain rules described in the Workflow XML require us to know *which* statuses an entity has had in the past, or *which* transitions it has made in the past.
 An example of this is the rule `<rule allow_if="'course_review' in pastStatuses">`, which allows a given transition only if the entity has had the 'Course Review' status before.
 Thus, we need a way of keeping track of the statuses that an entity has had, and the transitions it has made.

 We also need to keep track of *who* a given content entity is assigned to.